Welcome Steger Creek!

 Now restored to its original 1909 appearance, the baggage and express building will house the office of the NRHS Roanoke Chapter and a museum dedicated to exhibits about the Virginian Railway and its employees.
-The larger passenger station building will be leased out to a yet to be determined tenant, which will provide a steady stream of income for the continued stewardship of both buildings and the site.
+The larger passenger station building has been leased out to Steger Creek, which will provide a steady stream of income for the continued stewardship of both buildings and the site.

 Click Here for a detailed description of the restoration process and station history.